About this course:

 Pediatric Patients

-VTE affects children at a rate of 0.07-0.14 per 10,000 children, but among hospitalized patients, this rate increases to 58 per 10,000.
-The ASH suggests that asymptomatic VTE should not be treated but encourages treatment with LMWH or VKA for symptomatic cases.
-Treatment is recommended for a maximum of 3 months for cases of DVT or provoked PE or for 6-12 months in the case of unprovoked PE.
-Thrombolysis is suggested for PE with hemodynamic instability followed by anticoagulant therapy, but not in cases of DVT or sub-massive PE.
+VTE affects children at a rate of 0.07–0.14 per 10,000 children, but among hospitalized patients, this rate increases to 58 per 10,000.
+The ASH suggests that asymptomatic VTE should not be treated, but encourages treatment with LMWH or VKA for symptomatic cases.
+Treatment is recommended for a maximum of 3 months for cases of DVT or provoked PE, or for 6–12 months in the case of unprovoked PE.
+Thrombolysis is suggested for PE with hemodynamic instability, followed by anticoagulant therapy, but not in cases of DVT or sub-massive PE.
 Thrombolysis may also be indicated for pediatric patients with life-threatening renal vein thrombosis.
 Thrombectomy is not recommended for pediatric patients, and neither are IVC filters.
-Treatment with anticoagulant medication is recommended for children with right atrial thrombosis, renal vein thrombosis, portal vein thrombosis (with occlusive thrombus, post-liver transplant, or idiopathic), or cerebral sinovenous thrombosis.
+Treatment with anticoagulant medication is recommended for children with right atrial thrombosis, renal vein thrombosis, portal vein thrombosis (with occlusive thrombus, post–liver transplant, or idiopathic), or cerebral sinovenous thrombosis.
 No anticoagulation is recommended for children with portal vein thrombosis with nonocclusive thrombus or portal hypertension.
 For children with congenital purpura fulminans related to homozygous protein C deficiency, the ASH recommends protein C replacement with or without liver transplantation.
-Antithrombin replacement treatment is not recommended for pediatric patients unless they fail to respond to standard anticoagulation medication and their antithrombin levels are low when tested.
-Central venous access devices do not have to be removed until after treatment has been initiated if they are still functioning and required for treatment purposes (Monagle et al., 2018).
+Antithrombin replacement treatment is not recommended for pediatric patients unless they fail to respond to standard anticoagulation medication, and their antithrombin levels are low when tested.
+Central venous access devices do not have to be removed until after treatment has been initiated if the devices are still functioning and required for treatment purposes (Monagle et al., 2018).

 Cancer Patients